pub trait Formatter {

 fn begin_array<W>(&mut self, writer: &mut W) -> Result<(), Error>

 Called before every array.
-Writes a [
+Writes a [ to the specified

 writer.